 Ryder is an Australian apparel brand for women by women.
 It is the brainchild of sisters Penny and Georgie Brown.
 Their brand’s ethos is inspired by nature.

-Their Ecommerce website designs focuses on making products that can “stand the test of time”, and provide good value for people’s money by giving them clothes that they can just throw into a backpack and use whenever, and however, they like.
+Their eCommerce website designs focus on making products that can “stand the test of time”, and provide good value for people’s money by giving them clothes that they can just throw into a backpack and use whenever, and however, they like.

 Their web design ensures the perfect representation of their brand’s mantra as their clothes are presented surrounding nature.
 The color combinations are also quite subtle – immersing themselves within their surroundings.
 It’s quite pleasing to the eyes.